MacareuxDigital/concretecms-backup-shell/README.md

 It's is highly advised that you know what you're doing with this script.
 You MUST have certain amount of knowledge of what shell script is.

-## CAUTION: Check your concreteCMS folder.
+## CAUTION: Check your Concrete CMS folder.

-This script first save the SQL dump file onto concreteCMS directory.
+This script first save the SQL dump file onto Concrete CMS directory.
 If the script fails, it may leave the SQL file under the server.
 MAKE SURE to check the server occasionally.

 ## How to Run and Options